2024 MCAT Test and Score Release Dates | MedSchoolCoach

 Selecting your MCAT test date is more than a logistical decision: It’s a strategic one.
 Ensure that your score release date aligns seamlessly with your medical school application timeline to optimize your chances for success.

-For the 2024/25 application cycle, we recommend taking the MCAT by April 2024 (if possible) and no later than the end of June 2024.
+For each application cycle, we recommend taking the MCAT by April (if possible) and no later than the end of May.

 Download the MCAT Prep Mobile App